 National Reconciliation Week is held on the same dates every year – 27 May to 3 June.
 Both these dates mark two significant milestones in the reconciliation journey— the successful 1967 referendum, which gave the Australian Government the power to make laws for Aboriginal and Torres Strait Islander peoples and to include them in the Census; and the High Court Mabo decision, which saw the concept of terra nullius overturned.

 Our Wingaru Kids platform provides informative and engaging lessons on both these important dates with our “1967 Referendum” and “Mabo” lessons.
 Each lesson includes a lesson plan, curriculum outcomes, video, digital activities and printable resources.

 Tip 5: Check out one of the Reconciliation activities

 National Reconciliation Week is a time for all Australians to learn about our shared histories, cultures and achievements, and to explore how each of us can contribute to achieving reconciliation in Australia.
-Support your students to attend local events and invite them to share their experiences with the class.
+Visit the Reconciliation Australia website check out this year’s National Reconciliation Week events.